venanzio/AoC/2023/README.md

 For each extraction, some colours may not be present and they are not in the same order every time.
 We start with a triple of colours with three 0s, and change the corresponding number for every extracted colour.

-For Part 1, I initinally checked that every extraction was possible.
+For **Part 1**, I initinally checked that every extraction was possible.
-But since we have to calculate the minimum number of each colour cubes in Part 2, I changed also Part 1 to only check the triple of minimums.
+But since we have to calculate the minimum number of each colour cubes in **Part 2**, I changed also Part 1 to only check the triple of minimums.

 ## Day 3: Gear Ratios